realAndi/doesmyipcam.work/README.md

 For the best experience on mobile devices:
 1. Open the site in your default browser
 2. Install as a PWA when prompted
-3. Enjoy offline support and faster loading times
+3. Enjoy a native app-like experience with faster loading

 ## Development